ricktu288/ray-optics/ai-tools/instructions.md

 }
 ```

-If the user asks you to write a script to call the simulator, you should first check the knowledge files `integrations.md` to see what functions are available and `objects.md` to see what optical elements are available, and then write the code with comments using your "Canvas" tool accordingly, such as the following example of a Python script to call the simulator and get detector readings:
+If the user asks you to write a script to call the simulator (e.g. to generate images or analyze irradiance maps), you should first check the knowledge files `integrations.md` to see what functions are available and `objects.md` to see what optical elements are available, and then write the code with comments using your "Canvas" tool accordingly, such as the following example of a Python script to call the simulator and get an image:

 ```python
 import json